-TAF manages over 70 funds referred to as disease programs ("Programs"), each of which covers the FDA-approved treatments for a specific disease.
+TAF manages nearly 80 funds referred to as disease programs ("Programs"), each of which covers the FDA-approved treatments for a specific disease.
 After patients receive a diagnosis of a life-threatening, chronic, or rare disease, they may contact TAF to apply for assistance with the costs of their treatment or other health-related services.
 Patients receive an eligibility determination within minutes of applying.
 Once a patient is enrolled in one of our disease programs, their coverage lasts the entire calendar year.

-Since 2009, TAF has helped nearly 135,000 adults and children in all 50 states and U.S. territories access critical treatment to manage their illness.
+Since 2009, TAF has helped more than 160,000 children and adults in all 50 states and U.S. territories access critical treatment to manage their illness.

 As an independent charitable patient assistance organization, TAF operates pursuant to an Advisory Opinion issued by the U.S. Department of Health and Human Services ("HHS") Office of Inspector General ("OIG").
-Additionally, TAF is subject to numerous laws and regulations including but not limited to the Federal Anti-Kickback Statute, the Federal Health Care Program Beneficiary Inducement Prohibition, and the Internal Revenue Service Code ("IRS").
+Additionally, TAF is subject to numerous laws and regulations including, but not limited to, the federal Anti-Kickback Statute, the federal Beneficiary Inducement Law, and the Internal Revenue Service Code ("IRS").